g0ne150/java-deps.nvim/README.md

 - Run `:JavaDepsView` to open the dependency view.

-### Keymaps
+### Keybindings

 - `h`: Collapse the current node.
-If the node is already collapsed or cannot be expanded, collapse the parent node.
+If the current node is already collapsed or cannot be expanded, collapse the parent node.
 - `l`/`o`/`<CR>`: Expand the current node.

 ## Acknowledgements